CCIR System M

 Analog TV systems global map, with System M in red.

-CCIR System M, sometimes called 525-line, NTSC, NTSC-M, or CCIR-M, is the analog broadcast television system approved by the FCC (upon recommendation by the National Television System Committee - NTSC) for use in the United States since July 1, 1941, replacing the 441-line TV system introduced in 1938.
+CCIR System M, sometimes called 525-line, NTSC, NTSC-M, or CCIR-M, is the analog broadcast television system standardized by CCIR and approved by the FCC (upon recommendation by the National Television System Committee - NTSC) for use in the United States since July 1, 1941, replacing the 441-line TV system introduced in 1938.
 It is also known as EIA standard 170.
 System M comprises a total of 525 interlaced lines of video, of which 486 contain the image information, at 30 frames per second.
 Video is amplitude modulated and audio is frequency modulated, with a total bandwidth of 6 MHz for each channel, including a guard band.

 It was also adopted in the Americas and Caribbean; Myanmar, Philippines, South Korea, Taiwan, Thailand, and Japan (here with minor differences, informally referred to as System J).
 System M doesn't specify a color system, but NTSC color encoding was normally used, with some exceptions: NTSC-J in Japan, PAL-M in Brazil and SECAM-M in Cambodia, Laos, and Vietnam (see Color standards section below).

 The letter M designation was attributed by the ITU at the 1961 Stockholm meeting (see ITU identification scheme).

 In 1965, Thailand decided to replace System M with the 625-line CCIR System B, which began implementation in 1967 and eventually adopted the PAL color standard.

 Circa 2003, the transition from analog System M to digital television broadcasting began, and in 2009 the United States ended high power analog transmissions.
 Other nations such as Japan, South Korea, and Taiwan also transitioned to digital while the Philippines remain on analog transmissions with digital simulcasts.